 stewed apples in containers

 We eat a lot of fresh apples in our house, but sometimes, we just want something a little extra.
-These stewed apples are super flavorful and so incredibly easy and fast to make.
+These Stewed Apples are super flavorful and so incredibly easy and fast to make.

 I love doing this with apple cider for extra flavor, especially during the fall, but there are a few options for the liquid.

-These soft apples are a great baby food, as they are easy to pick up and eat, they’re an easy toddler snack, and they are also wonderful on top of oatmeal, yogurt, cottage cheese, pancakes … and really anything else you decide sounds good to you!
+They are also wonderful on top of oatmeal, yogurt, cottage cheese, pancakes…and really anything else you decide sounds good to you!

 Your toddler won’t eat?
 Help is here!

-Sign up for our email updates to get tips and ideas sent to your inbox.
+Sign up for our email updates to get tips and ideas sent your way!

 Frequently Asked Questions

-Can I freeze stewed apples?
+Can I freeze Stewed Apples?

 Yes you can freeze stewed apples by letting them cool fully, then placing into freezer-safe storage containers.
 Freeze for up to 6 months.